 npx openapi-mcp-server@latest init

-After installation, you can interact with your MCP server through Claude by asking questions like:
+After installation, you can start using the OpenAPI MCP server by asking Claude questions about APIs:

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json